wellcomecollection/terraform-aws-acm-certificate/README.md

 It also creates the [DNS validation] records in Route 53, which proves that we own the domain for which we're creating the certificate.

+The certificate should be available for use as soon as this module has been created/applied using Terraform.

 [DNS validation]: https://docs.aws.amazon.com/acm/latest/userguide/dns-validation.html